-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of planning No planning applications 1 planning permission No planning applications Provisional applications granted which approved contrary to the granted by the Local Planning were approved contrary may potentially adversely advice of NRW or the Authority contrary to the to the advice of NRW or affect the features of a authority's ecologist. advice of NRW or the the Council's ecologist. protected site for nature authority's ecologist. conservation.
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Number of planning No planning applications 1 planning permission granted No planning applications No planning applications applications granted which approved contrary to the by the Local Planning were approved contrary were approved contrary to may potentially adversely advice of NRW or the Authority contrary to the to the advice of NRW or the advice of NRW or the affect the features of a authority's ecologist. advice of NRW or the the Council's ecologist.
+Council's ecologist. protected site for nature authority's ecologist. conservation.